Victoria Azarenka

 Victoria Azarenka Bio

-Victoria Fiodaraŭna Azarenka is a Belarusian professional tennis player.
-She has been ranked as the world No. 1 in women’s singles by the Women’s Tennis Association (WTA), having held the position for a total of 51 weeks, including as the year-end No. 1 in 2012.
-Azarenka has won 21 WTA Tour-level singles titles, including two majors at the 2012 and 2013 Australian Opens, becoming the first Belarusian to win a major singles title.
-Azarenka is also a three-time major finalist at the US Open, finishing runner-up to Serena Williams in both 2012 and 2013 and to Naomi Osaka in 2020.
-In singles, she has won six Premier Mandatory tournaments, four Premier 5 tournaments, and the singles bronze medal at the 2012 London Olympics.
-She was runner-up at the 2011 WTA Finals to Petra Kvitová.
-She finished with a year-end top 10 singles ranking from 2009 to 2013.
+Victoria Fiodaraŭna Azarenka is a Belarusian professional tennis player who has been ranked as the world No. 1 in women’s singles by the Women’s Tennis Association.
+She held the top ranking for a total of 51 weeks, including as the year-end No. 1 in 2012, and she has won 21 WTA Tour-level singles titles, including two major singles titles at the 2012 and 2013 Australian Opens, becoming the first Belarusian player to capture a Grand Slam singles crown.

 Early Life and Background